 Ditch your old school noodles for these delicious chickpea pasta shells that pack in about double (plant-based!) protein and four times more fiber than traditional shells!
 According to a study published in the Annals of Internal Medicine, simply adding more fiber to your diet can be enough to boost weight loss efforts.
 Swapping in foods higher in fiber can not only promote greater feelings of fullness, but according to the research, the swap itself is the key.
 Adding in healthier, high-fiber fare often displaces the less nutrient-dense grub resulting in an overall boost in healthy choices.

 365 Everyday Value Organic Whole Wheat Fusilli

 Ever take a bite of pasta and you just know for a fact that something’s off?
-Some whole wheat and whole grain pastas can leave a funny taste in your mouth, lacking in the same texture as regular white noodles.
-Thankfully, healthified varieties like this one that taste like the classic exist, boasting their bumped up fiber count that’s about three times the amount in regular spaghetti.
+Some whole wheat and whole grain pasta brands can leave a funny taste in your mouth, lacking in the same texture as regular white noodles.
+Thankfully, healthified varieties like this one that taste like the classic exist, boasting their bumped up fiber count that’s about three times the amount of regular spaghetti.

 Modern Table Lentil Rotini

 With just three clean ingredients—red lentil flour, white rice, and pea protein—this belly-flattening pick packs a solid protein punch while delivering that authentic pasta flavor we know and love.